gabriel/NACrypto/README.md

 NACrypto
 =========

-You should be using [NACrypto](https://github.com/gabriel/NACrypto) (libsodium/NaCl).
+You should be using [NAChloride](https://github.com/gabriel/NAChloride) (libsodium/NaCl) instead.
 This is for advanced crypto only.

 The following use Apple's CommonCrypto framework: